Arnav-Salian/Swifkart-Web-Store/README.md

 - **Product Management**: Add, update, and delete products.
 - **Shopping Cart**: Add products to the cart and proceed to checkout.
 - **Order Processing**: Place orders and pay securely using Stripe.
+- **Order History**: View a list of past orders.
+- **Order Details**: Access detailed order information via unique URLs for each order.

 ## Project Structure

 - **Frontend**: Built with React and Redux
-  - User interface for browsing products, managing a shopping cart, and processing payments.
+  - User interface for browsing products, managing a shopping cart, processing payments, viewing order history, and accessing detailed order information.

 - **Backend**: Utilizes Node.js, Express, and MongoDB
-  - RESTful API for handling user authentication, product management, and order processing.
+  - RESTful API for handling user authentication, product management, order processing, and storing order data with unique URLs for detailed orders.
   - Stripe integration for secure payment processing.

 ## Demo Website